 An Engineering Project Manager is responsible for the planning, directing, organizing of projects, preparing proposals, maintaining financial records, creating a product strategy and ensuring the projects strictly follow the safety regulations.

 You must have excellent communication skills, the ability to manage time efficiently and capacity to work with little supervision.
-A bachelor’s degree of science in civil engineering discipline is required in this field.
+A bachelor’s degree of science in the civil engineering discipline is required in this field.

 Senior Civil Engineer